 To read about our accomplishments this year, and our goals for the coming year, please see the following: Making a Measurable Difference

 How Does the Cancer Prevention and Treatment Fund Work?

 Everyday, researchers are studying ways to prevent and treat cancer more effectively.
 But, not all that information gets to the people who need it the most.

 When you see TV health news, most of that medical information was provided by pharmaceutical companies and others who have a product or treatment to sell.
 Even if they talk about ways to prevent cancer, it usually involves a treatment they hope to profit from.
 They have PR people working night and day to get those stories on TV and the Internet and in newspapers across the country.

-The Cancer Prevention and Treatment Fund is a wonderful new program of the National Research Center for Women & Families, a nonprofit, nonpartisan research, education and advocacy organization that promotes the health and safety of adults and children.
+The Cancer Prevention and Treatment Fund is a life-saving program of the National Center for Health Research, a nonprofit research and education organization that promotes the health and safety of adults and children.